Carroll County's plans to construct a water-treatment plant at popular Piney Run Reservoir may take longer and cost more than county officials expect.

+"In the long run, Piney Run is the least costly and the most cost-effective," said Frazier.
 "The lake is nearly 2 billion gallons, and the max we will withdraw is 3 million gallons a day.
-We are convinced there will be no negative impact on recreation," said Frazier.
+We are convinced there will be no negative impact on recreation."

 Even in times of drought and minimal flow to the lake, the water level will drop no more than a foot, she said.
 Keeping two plants in operation at two sites gives the county operational flexibility and reliability, she said.

 The county would be negligent if it did not have the plant on line by 2004, Frazier said recently.
 But numerous tests and studies must be made before the state will issue permits.
 Construction could take at least two years.

 To determine water quality and to ascertain the type of treatment needed, the state requires samples, preferably taken through four seasons, and an evaluation of the yield, O'Brien said.
 The county has closely monitored Piney Run since 1993 and could provide the state documentation of water quality, officials said.